egregorio/Snake-Swimming-Kinematics/README.md

 - **`utils/snakeWidth.py`** — python function to estimate the width of the snake at points along the centerline

+## Funding

+This work is funded by the Agence Nationale de la Recherche (France) through project DRAGON2 (ANR-20- CE02-0010).

 ## License

 Licensed under the MIT License.